 Just like other forms of eLearning, microlearning appears to be a little broad.
-This breadth, in fact, makes it a more flexible and easy method for learning.
-Different people define and name it differently based on how they utilize this idea.
-However, the following characteristics define all these learning approaches based on microlearning.
+In simple terms, microlearning is a learning strategy that delivers highly focused lessons in very short bursts.
+At Raccoon Gang, we develop microlearning modules as part of courses for the Open edX platform and mobile applications.
+Different people define and name it differently based on how they utilize this idea; however, the following characteristics define all these approaches.

 Characteristics of Microlearning

-Regardless of how you incorporate it into an existing structured learning plan or implement it informally, these four characteristics of microlearning are always present:
+Regardless of how you incorporate it into an existing structured learning plan or implement it informally, these six characteristics of microlearning are always present:

 Examples of Microlearning Content